taiki-e/github-actions/README.md

 ## Removed Actions

-These actions were previously included in this repository but have been removed in favor of other actions.
+These actions were previously included in this repository but have been removed.

 - **install-rust**: removed in favor of calling `rustup` directly.
 - **update-dependabot-pr**: removed because no longer used.